 CHRISTCHURCH.
 YES ON THE LAST DAY IN NEW ZEALAND IT IS TRAVELING AGAIN

 I uploaded a map of Christchurch to my cell.
 But to be frank, I did not do any additional research, what to see.
 I only looked for the main buildings.
 The quick traveling logics, if you do not know the city and you want to see its core, look for the main cathedral.
 On my way there I did some window shopping.
 Passing by an office building, I saw some advertisements for an earthquake museum.

 Yes, indeed, the earth in Christchurch trembles over and over again.
 Having entered the building and I asked the ladies at the desk about the museum.
-‘Yes, you may visit the museum, but we close in about one hour’.
-As I live in a country safe from any earthquakes, visiting the museum was not only about learning about this phenomena, but also about the rescue management and the logistics in the days after.
+‘Yes, you may visit the museum, but we close in about one hour.’
+As I live in a country safe from any earthquakes, visiting the museum was not only about learning about this phenomenon.
+It was also about the rescue management and logistics in the days after.
 The visit to the museum prepared me for that, what I saw while walking further the Christchurch city center.
 The city is still recovering after the last two major earthquakes that took place in 2010 and 2011.
-The aftershocks of lower magnitude are, however, still waking up the city from time to time.
+The aftershocks of lower magnitude are, however, even waking up the city from time to time.

 Christchurch city center is like one big construction site.
 The main city Cathedral (build in XIX century gothic-style) and some other old buildings have still not been reconstructed.
 Different funding needs had to be met.
 As I write this text (end of June 2018), a decision was finally reached by the authorities to start with the reconstruction works.

 The Christchurch cathedral.
 Awaiting reconstruction after the 2010/2011 earthquakes.